AI Fantasy Character Design Tutorial: From Sheet to Splash

 • Skipping the sheet and going straight to a splash.
 Without a clean canonical, every downstream image drifts.

 • Letting the signature silhouette element wander.
-The cloak that defined the silhouette in scene 1 is missing by scene 4.
+The cloak that defined the silhouette in scene 1 is gone by scene 4.

 • Rephrasing the trait block per scene.
-Lock the wording byte-identical — small synonym swaps compound.
+Lock the wording byte-identical; small synonym swaps compound into a different person.

 • Mixing rendering styles across bible assets.
-Painterly sheet + photoreal splash = two characters.
+Painterly sheet plus photoreal splash equals two characters.

 • Building a roster of 8 characters in one session without saving canonicals.
 You lose the anchors and everything drifts.